npotteig/AirTreesPy/README.md

 ```
 This will save models to `navigation/models` that will then be loaded in evaluation.

-## Transfer Learning in ANSR Airsim Environment
+## Transfer Learning in Airsim Environment

-This environment is modelled off of the Airsim ROS2 repo, a 5x5 sq mi area consisting of tree-like objects (cylinders).
-Our environment only considers a 200x200 meter portion of the environment centered on the drone's spawn location.
+The transfer environment is a 5x5 sq mi area consisting of tree-like objects (cylinders).
+Our environment only considers a 300x300 meter portion of the environment centered on the drone's spawn location.
+The size of the environment can be modified in `airmap/blocks_tree_generator.py` in line 78.

 There are two types of learning we can accomplish when transfering to this environment.
 We can continue to learn the RL policies in the new environment, learn landmarks, or both.

-First let's move our already learned models, replay_data, and results in ```navigation``` to a new folder ```navigation/safe_fast```

 Always ensure AirSim is running before executing these scripts.